-While travelling with our dog Schnitzel, especially around Europe and the USA but also Australia, we must have stayed in nearly 200 Airbnbs with him.
-Because we like having our own kitchen, not to mention we often get free parking and don’t get charged extra for having a dog, we’ve usually preferred to stay in a pet-friendly Airbnb rather than a hotel, particularly if we’re staying somewhere for awhile.
+While travelling with our dog Schnitzel, especially around Europe and the USA but also Australia, we’ve stayed in nearly 200 Airbnbs with him.
+We’ve often preferred to stay in a pet-friendly Airbnb rather than a hotel, particularly if we’re staying somewhere for a while.
+We like having our own kitchen, not to mention there’s often free parking and no additional fee for a dog.

-Over that time, we’ve picked up some tips and tricks to make staying in an Airbnb with a dog relatively easy.
+Over the years, we’ve picked up some tips and tricks to make staying in an Airbnb with a dog relatively easy.
 If you’re interested in staying in a pet-friendly Airbnb with your pets, especially for the first time, read on to find out how to have a great experience (and receive great reviews!), as well as how to find pet-friendly Airbnbs.